adisa404/react-node-mongodb/my-app/README.md

 register route in a component-> import {Route} from 'react-router-dom'

-we use the Route componnt and pass two props: path // on this path component // load this component
+we use the Route component and pass two props: path // on this path component // load this component